planet-nine-app/planet-nine/FOSSialism-2025.md

 allyabase has everything you need to build lots of apps. the [MAGIC][magic] protocol lets you add people, places, and groups into transactions so that instead of relying on centralized authorities to split up surplus value, you can bake that into the transaction directly.

-The point of bases is to build communities, like old school forums, but instead of communication, the point of the base are transactions (whether moneyed or not-moneyed).
+The point of bases is to build communities, like old school forums, but instead of communication, a base is focused on transactions (whether moneyed or not-moneyed).
 The protocols let the bases federate and/or let users join multiple bases.
 So for example, a local grocery store might be part of the neighborhood base, and a veggie-friendly base, and an eat-local base.
 Users of all of these bases could then purchase from the local store instead of Amazon-owned Whole Foods.